nikomatsakis/rustconf-2021/content/index.md

 ???

-If we want new results, have to do new things.

-Here is a list of things that we have never done, and with good reason.
+If we want new results, we've got to be willing to do new things.
+Here is a list of things that we have never done, with good reasons!

-I cannot tell you if revisiting any of these questions would make a difference in terms of "productivity in 3 weeks".
+I cannot tell you if revisiting any of these questions would make a difference in terms of reaching "productivity in 6 weeks".

 But I CAN tell you that if we want to achieve that goal, if we want to make Rust a mainstream language, we are going to have to be willing re-examine some of our basic assumptions.